Bennett Memorial Student Travel Grant

-This program was established in 2008, in memory of Jean M. Bennett, a highly decorated research physicist known for her contributions to the studies of optical surfaces and served as our first female president.
-In her honor, two grants of USD 1,000 will be awarded to a student members presenting their work at Frontiers in Optics in recognition of their research excellence.
+The Jean Bennett Memorial Student Travel grant was established in 2008.
+Jean Bennett was a highly decorated research physicist known for her contributions to the studies of optical surfaces and served as our first female president.
+In her honor, two grants of USD 1,000 are awarded to a student members presenting their work at Optica's annual meeting Frontiers in Optics (FiO+LS) in recognition of their research excellence.

 Submit a paper to FiO+LS and opt into the competition.
 Learn more on the conference website.